 Nebulizers are devices that turn your liquid medicine into a fine mist that you breathe in through a mask or mouthpiece.
 This type of breathing treatment is great for those with chronic or acute respiratory ailments.
-If you think a nebulizer would work well for you, be sure to talk to your doctor about what medications you should use, or whether it would be a simple saline solution.
+If you think a portable nebulizer would work well for you, be sure to talk to your doctor about what medications you should use, or whether it would be a simple saline solution.

 If you are considering nebulized therapy, TruNeb™ is a great option for you.
 Our nebulizers are convenient to use on the go and effective for treating things like asthma, COPD, pneumonia, and bronchitis.